Biblical canon: Peshitta

 The Peshitta is the standard version of the Bible for churches in the Syriac tradition.
 Most of the deuterocanonical books of the Old Testament are found in the Syriac, and the Wisdom of Sirach is held to have been translated from the Hebrew and not from the Septuagint.
 This New Testament, originally excluding certain disputed books (2 Peter, 2 John, 3 John, Jude, Revelation), had become a standard by the early 5th century.
-The five excluded books were added in the Harklean Version (616 AD) of Thomas of Harqel.
+The five excluded books were added in the Harklean Version (616) of Thomas of Harqel.

-The standard United Bible Societies 1905 edition of the New Testament of the Peshitta was based on editions prepared by Syriacists Philip E. Pusey (d.1880), George Gwilliam (d.1914) and John Gwyn.
+The standard United Bible Societies 1905 edition of the New Testament of the Peshitta was based on editions prepared by Syriacists Philip E. Pusey (d.
+1880), George Gwilliam (d.
+1914) and John Gwyn.
 All twenty seven books of the common western New Testament are included in this British & Foreign Bible Society's 1905 Peshitta edition.

 Western Church

 Latin Fathers

 The first Council that accepted the present Catholic canon (the Canon of Trent of 1546) may have been the Synod of Hippo Regius, held in North Africa in 393.
 A brief summary of the acts was read at and accepted by the Council of Carthage (397) and also the Council of Carthage (419).
 These Councils took place under the authority of Augustine of Hippo (354–430), who regarded the canon as already closed.

-Their decrees also declared by fiat that Epistle to the Hebrews was written by Paul, for a time ending all debate on the subject.

 Augustine of Hippo declared without qualification that one is to "prefer those that are received by all Catholic Churches to those which some of them do not receive" (On Christian Doctrines 2.12).
 In the same passage, Augustine asserted that these dissenting churches should be outweighed by the opinions of "the more numerous and weightier churches", which would include Eastern Churches, the prestige of which Augustine stated moved him to include the Book of Hebrews among the canonical writings, though he had reservation about its authorship.

 Philip Schaff says that "the council of Hippo in 393, and the third (according to another reckoning the sixth) council of Carthage in 397, under the influence of Augustine, who attended both, fixed the catholic canon of the Holy Scriptures, including the Apocrypha of the Old Testament, ...
-This decision of the transmarine church however, was subject to ratification; and the concurrence of the Roman see it received when Innocent I and Gelasius I (A.D.
-414) repeated the same index of biblical books.
+This decision of the transmarine church however, was subject to ratification; and the concurrence of the Roman see it received when Innocent I and Gelasius I (414) repeated the same index of biblical books.
 This canon remained undisturbed till the sixteenth century, and was sanctioned by the council of Trent at its fourth session."
 According to Lee Martin McDonald, the Revelation was added to the list in 419.
 These councils were convened under the influence of Augustine of Hippo, who regarded the canon as already closed.